Michel-Ange auxiliary building

 Changes to street parking

-Some parking spots on Michel-Ange Street and 17th Avenue will be removed during the construction of the Michel-Ange auxiliary building.
-Permit parking spots in the area will also be relocated.
+Some parking spots on Michel-Ange Street and 17th Avenue has been removed to allow for construction of the Michel-Ange auxiliary building.
+Permit parking spots in the area were also relocated.

-Starting April 28, street parking will be modified in the 17th Avenue/Michel-Ange Street area.
-These changes are needed to set up the worksite while keeping traffic lanes open on those two streets.
+Since April 28, street parking is modified in the 17th Avenue/Michel-Ange Street area.
+These changes were needed to set up the worksite while keeping traffic lanes open on those two streets.

 What’s changing